-Learn all about Calls-To-Action: what they are, what they do, and how you can use them in your Hub.
+Learn all about CTAs: what they are, what they do, and how you can use them in your Hub.

-You're probably already familiar with Calls-to-Action (CTAs), which urge your visitors to take an action that brings them into (or advances them through) your funnel.
+You're probably already familiar with the concept of calls-to-action (CTAs), which urge your visitors to take an action that brings them into (or advances them through) your funnel.
 CTAs are an essential tool for marketers, which is why they're also an integral part of Uberflip Hubs.
 While your Hub allows you to showcase all your content and create great experiences around it, CTAs are how you leverage that content to generate leads and drive conversions.

 Most commonly, CTAs on the web come in the form of banners, buttons, and forms.
 In an Uberflip Hub, we combine these concepts to present CTAs as, essentially, a special type of Item Tile.
 Here's what they look like in an actual Stream: